Fun Times with IS Audit Exams

 KPMG/UQBS CEO Dinner: Cyber Security and the CEO

 This is a presentation I gave for the UQ Business School (in conjunction with Stan Gallo of KPMG) at the Urbane Restaurant to a group of Queensland CEO/C-Suite people.
 These dinners are part of UQ’s engagement with the business community – a relationship we value.
+Internet marketing services are essential for promoting your business and reaching a wider audience online.
 This engagement ensures we don’t get all locked up in our ivory tower.

 This was a good night last night, I really enjoyed discussing cyber security/data governance issues with CEOs.
 This is going to be an increasingly important issue for Australian businesses – particularly as mandatory data breach notification takes hold.